3. Thierry Henry [175 Goals] [121.8 mins/goal]

-Aguero has the most goals for Manchester City in the Premier League history.
+Aguero scored the most goals for Manchester City in Premier League history.
 The Argentine reached the 100-goal mark in just 129 starts, and 147 appearances in total, averaging more goals per minute than any of his 24 fellow century-makers across their careers.

-Aguero shows no signs of slowing down just yet as he scored 16 goals in 22 apps this season.
-He also holds the joint-record for the most goals scored in a single Premier League match – five – and the fastest to do so, in 23 minutes and 34 seconds of match time.
+He also holds the joint record for the most goals scored in a single Premier League match – five – and the fastest to do so, in 23 minutes and 34 seconds of match time.